What is Athlete’s Foot?

-Athlete’s foot is an contagious infection caused by a fungus that results in itching, burning, dry, and flaking feet.
-Athlete’s foot thrives in moist, dark areas such as shower floors, gyms, socks and shoes, commons areas, public changing areas, bathrooms, dormitory style houses, locker rooms, and public swimming pools.
+Athlete’s foot is a contagious infection caused by a fungus that results in itching, burning, dry, and flaking feet.
+Athlete’s foot thrives in moist, dark areas such as shower floors, gyms, socks and shoes, commons areas, public changing areas, bathrooms, dormitory-style houses, locker rooms, and public swimming pools.
 Athlete’s foot is difficult to treat as well because of the highly contagious and recurrent nature of the fungus.

 Athlete’s foot is spread by direct contact with an infected body part, contaminated clothing, or by touching other objects and body parts that have been exposed to the fungus.
 Because the feet are an ideal place for tinea fungus to grow, thrive, and spread, this is the most commonly affected area, but it is known to grow in other areas.

 The most commonly infected body parts are the hands, groin, and scalp, as well as obviously the feet.
 Around 70% of the population suffer from tinea infections at some point in their lives, however not all of these cases are athlete’s foot.
 Just like any other ailment, some people are more likely to get it than others; such as people with a history of tinea infections or other skin infections, both recurring and non-recurring ones.
 On top of this, the extent to which a person experiences regrowth and recurrent tinea infections varies from person to person.

 Sometimes people will not even know that they have athlete’s foot because of a lack of symptoms.
 However, most people experience mild to moderate flaking, itching, redness, and burning.
 Some of the more severe symptoms include cracking and bleeding skin, intense itching and burning, pain while walking or standing, and even blistering.